 This beloved parent learned the powerful lesson of forgiveness in her youth; she is always eager and ready to forgive as a result of this.
-Mom taught me precious wisdom, which exempts us from much disruption when mistakes are made: immediately we amend all with our Father in heaven; next, we seek compassion from those we have hurt in our wrongdoing; finally, we lavishly forgive others and ourselves.
+Mom taught me this precious wisdom, which exempts us from much disruption when mistakes are made: immediately we amend all with our Father in heaven; next, we lavishly forgive others and ourselves; finally as needed, we seek compassion from those we have hurt in our wrongdoing.
 This spells freedom for our emotions and minds!

 The recipe calls for zesting oranges.
 I like to equip my sister’s kitchen with gadgets which I find helpful in cooking.
 This year I blessed her with a GoodGrip zester and thus insured my ease in making this cake.
 GoodGrip is high quality and economical.
 A large array of this brand’s useful gadgets is available at our local Winco.
 This particular zester is most efficient; it makes a difficult job super easy.

-2 1/2 cups flour (Bob’s Red Mill organic unbleached white flour is best; better yet grind 1 2/3 cup organic, soft white winter wheat berries to make 2 1/2 cups of flour.)
+2 1/2 c flour (Bob’s Red Mill organic unbleached white flour is best; better yet grind 1 2/3 c organic soft white wheat berries to make 2 1/2 c of flour.)

-1 cup raisins, soaked in boiling water (Organic raisins are available inexpensively at Trader Joe’s.)
+1 c raisins, soaked in boiling water (Organic raisins are available inexpensively at Trader Joe’s.)

-1 1/2 cup milk or cream, soured with lemon juice from a squeeze ball
+1 1/2 c milk or cream, soured with lemon juice from a squeeze ball

 1 1/2 tsp baking soda

-1 1/2 cup sugar (May use sucanat, which is evaporated cane juice; if using sugar, organic cane sugar is premium; best buy at Costco; also available at Trader Joe’s in a 2 pound bag.)
+1 1/2 c sugar (May use coconut sugar, or sucanat, which is evaporated cane juice; if using sugar, organic cane sugar is premium.)

 1 1/2 tsp vanilla